 “So much better than a ponytail,” Noor agreed.

 “…Someone else might be able to pull it off?”

 “Harsh but fair.”

 As she and Noor chatted, Suzy keep seeing John out of the corner of her eye, managing things and politely bossing people around.
 With his tux and tablet he looked very dashing and efficient, and she was into it.
 When he brushed by her chair with the sound tech, she snagged his elbow—mostly to ogle him some more, but as a clever cover she asked, “Have you seen Phoebe?”

 “She’s in the back getting her hair and makeup done.”

 “Oh, poor thing!
 Why didn’t she just have Helen do it?”

 “Lady Tassell insisted.”
-A former stylist and personal shopper for the Dymond brothers, John looked as though he didn’t see the great tragedy in getting your hair and makeup done.
+John, former stylist and personal shopper for the Dymond brothers, looked as though he didn’t see the great tragedy in getting your hair and makeup done.
 Neither did Suzy, really—not that it came up often in her life—but Phoebe hated all that.
-Most days you were lucky to catch her in anything more formal than a skirt, trainers, and a sweater with a hole in it—and really, you were lucky to catch her in that.
+Most days you were lucky to catch her in anything more formal than a skirt, trainers, and a jumper with a hole in it—and really, you were lucky to catch her in that.
 She wasn’t joking when she said the best perk of being a professional writer was working in her pajamas.

 “Do you think we could go keep her company and provide moral support?”